scala/docs.scala-lang/_overviews/scala3-book/why-scala-3.md

 Scala can be used on the server side with terrific frameworks:

 - The [Play Framework](https://www.playframework.com) lets you build highly scalable server-side applications and microservices
-- [Akka Actors](https://akka.io) let you use the actor model to greatly simplify parallel and concurrent software applications
+- [Akka Actors](https://akka.io) let you use the actor model to greatly simplify distributed and concurrent software applications

 Scala can also be used in the browser with the [Scala.js project](https://www.scala-js.org), which is a type-safe replacement for JavaScript.
 The Scala.js ecosystem [has dozens of libraries](https://www.scala-js.org/libraries) to let you use React, Angular, jQuery, and many other JavaScript and Scala libraries in the browser.